ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ## COMMAND MODE
 - run two commands in one line with `|`
     - `:echo "hi" | echo "hi again"`
+- Command-line window
-C-h - delete last char
+    - command-line-window, edit as if in insert/normal then can yank old command history in insert of cur line, write command and hit enter C-h - delete last char
 C-w - delete last word
 C-b - goto beg of line
 C-e - goto end of line
-C-f - command-line-window, edit as if in insert/normal
-      then can yank old command history
-      in insert of cur line, write command and hit enter
+C-f - enter command line window for command history (also `q:` from normal mode)
 - record command line output to file
     - `:redir > foofile`, then `:somecommandthatoutputs`, `:anothercommndthatoupts`, then `:redir end` bd 3, closes buffer # 3